1. What is Household Hazardous Waste (HHW)?

 - Signs will direct you to the designated drop-off area.
 Please stay in your car and please do not smoke.

-- Roll down your window and state your name and appointment time.
+- Roll down your window and state your name so staff can verify your reservation.

-- The materials will be unloaded by the contractor and placed on a scale visible to you.
+- The materials will be unloaded by our staff and placed on a scale.

 - After confirming weights, you will be advised of any fees due.
-Please stay in your car and the contractor will be able to come to your window to take payment.
+Please stay in your car and staff will be able to come to your window to take payment.

 - If you have a fee to pay, you will be given a receipt at your request.

 - Exit the facility.